Hand Sanitizers and Your Baby: Safe or Dangerous?

 Hand sanitizers have become a popular alternative for keeping hands clean when there’s no water and soap.
 And why not?
 All you have to do is just squeeze a little out, rub it on your hands and you’re good to go.
-But do hand sanitizers and babies mix?
+But are these safe for your baby?

 Hand sanitizers claim to keep your hands 99.9 percent bacteria-free.
 However, while killing germs, they may also bring in some health issues if you make the wrong product choices.
 This is why you need to make an informed decision as a mom.